borinskym/stock-simulator/README.md

-# K8S Hello World Java
+# STOCK_SIMULATOR

-This is a sample project containing all best practices for a spring based service in our k8s platform....
+This is simulator for testing simple strategies over time written in TDD